Wells graduates go on to exciting work in a variety of fields. Here are some examples.

 Hayley also served as a Wells Peer Leader, offering these pearls of wisdom to the incoming students she advises.
 “Be yourself—you won’t be judged,” she says.
 “Also, try new things, because there are so many opportunities to explore here, and you might be surprised by what you enjoy.
 And make connections that will help you grow now and in the future.
 Find a mentor and be a mentor.
 There are friends, faculty, staff and alumni who have great advice and can connect you with internships and other opportunities.”

 “It’s better to aim too high and miss than to aim low and hit.”
 This is Jennifer Miller’s mantra—a message she embraced as a leader in her high school ROTC program in Dunkirk, NY.

-She has continued to live up to her credo at Wells.
+She continued to live up to her credo at Wells.
 As an intern, she advised the Wells President and other leaders on their institutional real estate holdings.
-As a student leader, she is driving efforts to find a sustainable revenue source for a school in Kenya.
-She has also soaked in new cultures by studying abroad.
+As a student leader, she drove efforts to find a sustainable revenue source for a school in Kenya.
+She also soaked in new cultures by studying abroad.

 “I want to make sure I’m ready for employers to look at me and say ‘she’s going to be an asset to this company.
 She has a lot of potential for advancement.’
 I’m always thinking about building up that resume!” she says.